 Why You Shouldn't Use Gmail as Your E-Newsletter Platform

 So you’re ready to start an email newsletter.
 Whoo hoo!
-Email is the most effective form of marketing, and definitely worth the time investment.
+Email marketing is way more effective than social media and definitely worth the time investment.

 But it can certainly feel like an overwhelming time investment up front!